andersblehr/andersblehr.github.io/_posts/2018-01-13-like-junkie.markdown

 In plain English:

-> Don't leave us, we likes you, come back to our [precious](https://youtu.be/Iz-8CSa9xj8) community!
+> Don't leave us.
+We likes you.
+Come back to our [precious](https://youtu.be/Iz-8CSa9xj8) community!

 So I closed that private tab and locked down Facebook's permissions on my phone, even blocking notifications.
 It was liberating.
 Not the momentuous, giant burden off my shoulders type of liberating – more like a marked, lasting sense of relief.
 (You guessed it.
 My name is Anders, and I am a [like junkie](https://www.urbandictionary.com/define.php?term=like%20junkie).)